microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

     ----------------
         Name              [The name of the symbol]
+        QualifiedName     [The qualified name of the symbol] AddressRanges     [The list of address ranges for code bytes of the function.
+The first address range is the primary one and defines the entry point of the function]
-        QualifiedName     [The qualified name of the symbol] LocalVariables    [The list of local variables of the function] Parameters        [The list of the parameters of the function] ReturnType        [The return type of the function]
+        LocalVariables    [The list of local variables of the function] Parameters        [The list of the parameters of the function] ReturnType        [The return type of the function]